EndCar808/1DDiffusion/README.md

 make
 ```

-running make creates an executable called `diff`.
+running `make` creates an executable called `diff`.

-2. Run the executable
+2. Run the executable for default parameters (these can be manually changed in the diffusion.c file)

 ```sh